We've got some awesome game animals here in North America. These are the ones every hunter deserves to go after.

 12. Whitetail Deer

-No matter what you like to hunt, if you’re a North American hunter, all of these game animals should find their way to your bucket list.
+No matter what you like to hunt, or whether you are or aren't a North American hunter, all of these game animals should find their way to your bucket list.